egemensert/egemensert.github.io/_posts/2019-08-26-characterizing-political-participation.md

 <center><img src="/assets/kl.png" width="500px"></center>

 This time the map is colored by the city divergence.
-Divergence of 0.1 is assumed to be neutral (colored in white) and any value less than 0.1 is colored in red and greater than is colored in blue.
+Divergence of 0.1 is assumed to be the midpoint between modes (colored in white) and any value less than 0.1 is colored in red and greater than is colored in blue.
 From the two maps, we can say that the southeastern region of Turkey has a different political character and there is not much room for any character else than this.
 Let's try to identify why.